DaniloChaku/ECommerce-AI/README.md

 ## Quality Analysis
 Link: https://sonarcloud.io/summary/overall?id=danilochaku_ecommerce&branch=main.
+Note: As I am required to have over 80% unit test coverage, I have added classes that require integration testing to Sonar coverage exclusions.

 ## AI Task Completion Feedback
 - Was it easy to complete the task using **AI**?